 Also known as the “Coca Cola route” – the Marangu route is one of the most popular routes leading to the summit of Mount Kilimanjaro.
 Many hikers believe that the Marangu route is the easiest route to Uhuru peak, since it is the only route which can be hiked in 5 days (making it the cheapest option).
 It is also the only route offering accommodation on the mountain, in A-frame huts.

 It is unfortunately a well-known fact, that the 5 day Marangu route has one of the lowest summit success rates of all the routes up mountain.
 If you choose the Marangu route, we strongly recommend hiking the route over 6 days, to increase your chance to reach the summit successfully.
-This is the only route, which provides comfortable communal sleeping huts, equipped with beds and mattresses at every overnight site.
-Mineral water, soft drinks, beer and chocolates are also sold at most sites.
+This is the only route, which provides comfortable communal sleeping huts, equipped with solar lighting, bunk beds and mattresses at every overnight site.
+There are also cold showers and flushing toilets at Mandara hut and Horombo hut.
 The Marangu route utilises the same route for the ascend and descend.

 The Machame Route